A history of nourishing the world

 - The financial fallout of W. W.’s death — and years of not-always-profitable expansion into timberlands, bauxite mining, ranching, railroad and land development — put the business in jeopardy.
 John works to reassure creditors about the company’s future, dissolving much of its non-grain trading business.
 Cargill’s resiliency is tested — and affirmed.

-- John MacMillan, Sr., consolidates operations under the Cargill Elevator Company, clarifying the company’s focus on grain.
+- John MacMillan, Sr., consolidates operations under the Cargill Elevator Company, clarifying the company’s focus on trading and processing grain.
 A steady businessman with a background in accounting, he repays debts and returns Cargill to prosperity.

 - High and fluctuating wheat and grain prices during World War I aid Cargill’s financial recovery.
 As his son, John MacMillan, Jr., and brother-in-law, Austen Cargill — who joined Cargill in 1913 — serve in the armed forces, John, Sr., delivers record profits and refocuses the company as a leader in grain trading across the U.S.